bzrkrbddy081/lighthouse-web-notes/README.md

 ###### This is an H6 header (smallest)

 ## Summary
-#### This is repositry for Anthony Tran's notes for the Lighthouse Labs Development Program.
+#### This is repository for Anthony Tran's notes for the Lighthouse Labs Development Program.